-The operation of ASTS is validated by imaging 15 MCF-7 spheroid samples having a size of 500 μm.
-Human breast-derived tumor cells have been seeded in a 96-well ultra-low attachment plate to form the tumor spheroid [4].
-1,000 cells per well were cultured to form the 3D tumor spheroid.
-By the 6th day, spheroids had fully formed in all the wells and were kept in predefined well positions of the well plate as defined in the Python program.

-The Python-controlled X-Y translation stage follows a raster well-visiting scanning(fig. 2) starting from B4 (the first position containing spheroids) up to D8 (the last position) by completing the acquisition across all the wells
+The operation of ASTS is validated by imaging 15 MCF-7 spheroid samples having a size of approximately 500 μm.
+1,000 human breast cancer cells (MCF-7 cell-line) were seeded in 15 wells (as highlighted in Fig. 2) of a U-shaped bottom ultra-low attachment 96-well plate to form one spheroid.
+After 6 days of cultivation, the 96-well plate was extracted from the cultivation environment, held on the XY translation stage, and automatically measured using the proposed automatic microscope.
+Notably, before starting the acquisition, the label of the wells contains the spheroids were predefined in the Python control program.
+The Python-controlled XY translation stage followed a raster well-visiting scanning [ blue dashed line in Fig. 2] starting from B4 ( contains spheroid 1) up to D8 (contains spheroid 15) by completing the acquisition across all the wells.

-.

-OCT scanning protocol

-A 1.3-μm swept-source OCT device, operating at a speed of 50,000 A-lines/s, is used for imaging.
-The objective used was LSM03 (Thorlabs), which has an effective focal length of 36 mm and provides a lateral resolution of 18.1 μm.
-For DOCT imaging, a lateral imaging field of 1 × 1 mm2 was set, and a 4-block repeating scanning protocol was used, and each block consists of 32 B-scan locations.
+A 1.3-μm swept-source OCT device, operating at a speed of 50,000 A-lines/s, is used in this study.
+The objective used was LSM03 (Thorlabs), which has an effective focal length of 36 mm and provides an axial (in tissue) and lateral resolutions of ?? and 18.1 μm, respectively.
+For DOCT imaging, a lateral imaging field of 1 × 1 mm2 was divided into 4-blocks and each block consists of 32 B-scan locations [Ref].
 Each block was raster scanned 32 times in 6.55 s.
-Hence, at each B-scan location, 32 repeated frames were captured with an inter-frame interval of 204.8 ms. The OCT volume comprising 128 locations was captured in 26.4 seconds for each sample.
+Hence, at each B-scan location, 32 repeated frames were captured with an inter-frame interval of 204.8 ms. An OCT volume comprising 128 locations was captured in 26.4 seconds for each sample.

+2.4.
+DOCT algorithms